-When you click the Start button you will be prompted with a note which will ask you to select the centre, the start and end point of the doughnut shaped video.
+When you click the Start button you will be prompted with a note which will ask you to select the center, the start and end point of the doughnut-shaped video.

-You will also get a live preview of the dewarpig process so that you can see the ongoing progress.
+You will also get a live preview of the de-warping process so that you can see the ongoing progress.

 If you want a more verbose information about what is actually happening, take a look at the Terminal output!